Should you rollover?

 The real question becomes how you narrow down these options and find the right fit for your needs.
 For many people, lifecycle funds (also called target-date funds) are a great choice.
 You chose a fund based on the year when you want to retire and the fund does the rest.
 It automatically chooses investments for you, rebalancing over time as you get closer to retirement.

-While lifecycle funds have a professional fund manager deciding when to rebalance, a new class of “robo-advisors” rely on sophisticated computer algorithms to manage your portfolio.
-The best known of these, Betterment, will ask a few questions about your particular situation, then build a custom portfolio it thinks will perform best for you.
+While lifecycle funds have a professional fund manager deciding when to rebalance, a new class of “robo-advisors” relies on sophisticated computer algorithms to manage your portfolio.

 Rollover Customer Service